MlleDR/Snippets/README.md

 #### Creative Coding
 ##### Color
 - [*XYZ_TO_AdobeRGB.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/XYZ_TO_AdobeRGB.cs) - Method that returns an Adobe RGB vector from XYZ coordinates.
 I created this function to convert my xyz movement to color.
 You can find [some samples of my work here](https://lefemmemademoiselle.tumblr.com/tagged/dance/chrono/page/4).

+##

+#### 💡 Tips 💡
+- **Editor folder** - When using a plugin script that is not an asset from the Package Manager, for ex this [awesome community script for Replacing a Prefab by another](Unity/CSharp/RotateCameraAroundTarget.cs), don't forget to put the script in a folder called **Editor**.
+Thus, it will not be compiled when building your game, nor will it prompt errors like are you missing an assembly reference?
+More info on Replace With Prefab awesome adventure [*here*](https://forum.unity.com/threads/replace-game-object-with-prefab.24311/s)
+##